What is Massage Therapy?

-You will complete a health history form.
+You will first complete a health history form.
 This form helps the therapist understand your health background.
 Depending on your history and present condition, the Registered Massage Therapist may conduct range of motion, strength and neurological tests.
 All of these tests are done to determine a treatment plan specific to your needs.

 During your massage, you will be fully draped, except for the area being treated.
 It is your choice whether or not you will be clothed for your massage.
 Massage Therapy does work best directly on the skin, but modifications can be made to suit your comfort needs.